 WAITING FOR A VACCINE???

 According to Professor John Ioannidis, “We need to understand the exact mechanism that leads to severe outcomes and death.
-Is it the virus itself or the immune response to the virus that is doing more damage in different cases If it’s the virus and the problem is that we don’t get enough of an immune response then we need to have a vaccine.
+Is it the virus itself or the immune response to the virus that is doing more damage in different cases.
+If it’s the virus and not enough immune response then we need to have a vaccine.
 If the problem is the over reaction of the immune system that eventually leads accidentally to destroying our own cells like lung cells, then a vaccine may actually be a bad idea.”
 He said there were attempts to make animal corona vaccines that failed because they over-stimulated the immune system.

 One priceless comment (about censorship) found on Medscape is from Dr. Kurt Kirkpatrick (May 23, 2020)